SahilTuladhar/TalkWithHands/README.md

 #### 2. Data Preprocessing

 - Converted frames to RGB and normalized landmarks.
-- Stored processed data in MongoDB for efficient management.
+- Stored processed data in MongoDB for efficient managements.

 #### 3. Model Development